Barrabas and the Cross

 never intended a cross being made for His Son Jesus since Jesus never sinned or

-was tainted by sin hence He had to die on some one else's cross, ours!
-In
+was touched by sin, hence He had to die on some one else's cross, Barabbas's.

-taking the place of Barabbas he took the place of the whole of mankind.
-Jesus
+In taking the place of Barabbas he took the place of the whole of mankind.

-kept and obeyed all and every law and commandment of God in our place because
+Jesus had to keep and obey all and every law and commandment of God in the Old testament in order

 While we have salvation we as saved children of God still break His laws